Handling Malformed CSVs from Set Accountants: A Self-Healing Cost Ingestion Parser

 try:

-# csv.reader natively handles quoted fields that contain the delimiter
+# csv.DictReader natively handles quoted fields containing the delimiter or

-# or embedded newlines, so no lossy pre-sanitization of the text is needed.
+# embedded newlines, so no lossy pre-sanitization of the raw text is needed.

 reader = csv.DictReader(io.StringIO(decoded_text), delimiter=delimiter)